 Typically active threat training sessions run for about an hour, however, we can adjust to fit your specific needs.

 Yes.
-Please call Public Safety's Emergency Management team to set up an appointment to discuss your specific situation at 212-992-5648.
+Please call Campus Safety's Emergency Management team to set up an appointment to discuss your specific situation at 212-992-5648.

 Yes.
-Public Safety's Training Unit offers instruction on a variety of safety-related topics, including Safety in the City presentations, community tabling events, and more.
+Campus Safety's Training Unit offers instruction on a variety of safety-related topics, including Safety in the City presentations, community tabling events, and more.
 If you'd like to learn more, please email email@example.com.